JakubTesarek/dbgr/docs/source/recursive-calls.rst

     :param configparser.ConfigParser environment:
         Instance of :class:`configparser.ConfigParser` with loaded environment variables.
-        Pass this argument only if you want to call request with environmnent different from current one. (optional)
+        Pass this argument only if you want to call request with environment different from current one. (optional)

     :param aiohttp.ClientSession session: